The inductive blockwise Alperin weight condition for the Chevalley groups $F_4(q)$: Introduction

 Beginning with a paper by Kn{\"o}rr and Robinson \cite{KR}, the Alperin weight conjecture has generated a huge new field of research, including various reformulations, generalizations and reductions.
 The number of contributions in this direction is too large to be listed here.

 Since the classification of the finite simple groups, it has become a common approach to reduce questions on general finite groups to related, often more complex questions on finite simple groups or their universal covering groups.
 A reduction theorem to Alperin's weight conjecture in this spirit has been established by Navarro and Tiep~\cite{nt}.
-The authors formulated a set of conditions on a finite simple group and all of its perfect covering groups.
-If a finite simple group satisfies this set of conditions, it is called AWC-good.
-The main theorem of \cite{nt} states that if all finite simple groups are AWC-good, then the Alperin weight conjecture holds for all finite groups.
+The authors formulated a set of conditions on a non-abelian finite simple group and all of its perfect covering groups.
+If this set of conditions is satisfied, the corresponding finite simple group is called AWC-good.
+The main theorem of \cite{nt} states that if all non-abelian finite simple groups are AWC-good, then the Alperin weight conjecture holds for all finite groups.

 There is a blockwise version of Alperin's weight conjecture, already present in~\cite{Ap}, and a reduction theorem for this blockwise version was proved by Sp{\"a}th in~\cite{Spaeth13}.
-Refining the conditions for AWC-goodness, Sp{\"a}th introduced a collection of properties for a finite simple group, called the \textit{inductive blockwise Alperin weight condition} (inductive BAW condition for short).
-Naturally, this set of conditions, which is formulated for a fixed prime and a fixed $\ell$-block, is even more intricate than the one of~\cite{nt}.
-If the condition is satisfied for a prime~$\ell$ and all $\ell$-blocks of a finite simple group~$G$ and its covering groups, we say the inductive BAW condition holds for~$G$ at the prime~$\ell$.
-According to the main theorem of~\cite{Spaeth13}, the blockwise Alperin weight conjecture for the prime~$\ell$ holds for all finite groups if the inductive BAW condition is satisfied for all finite simple groups at the prime~$\ell$.
+Refining the conditions for AWC-goodness, Sp{\"a}th introduced a collection of properties for a non-abelian finite simple group, called the \textit{inductive blockwise Alperin weight condition} (inductive BAW condition for short).
+Naturally, this set of conditions, which is formulated for a fixed prime~$\ell$ and a fixed $\ell$-block, is even more intricate than the one of~\cite{nt}.
+If the condition is satisfied for a prime~$\ell$ and all $\ell$-blocks of a non-abelian finite simple group~$G$ and its covering groups, we say the inductive BAW condition holds for~$G$ at the prime~$\ell$.
+According to the main theorem of~\cite{Spaeth13}, the blockwise Alperin weight conjecture for the prime~$\ell$ holds for all finite groups if the inductive BAW condition is satisfied for all non-abelian finite simple groups at the prime~$\ell$.
 A simplified version of the inductive BAW conditions, adapted to our purposes, is presented in Hypothesis~\ref{defBWC} below.